-Green energy is the future, and solar panels are a great way to get started.
-When people think about solar panels, they think about putting them on sloped roofs.
+Green energy is the future, and solar panels are a great way to start.
+When people think about solar panels, they consider putting them on sloped roofs.

 What if your roof is flat, though?
 Can you install solar panels on a flat roof?

 Yes, you can!
 It’s not uncommon for people to install solar panels on a flat roof.
-Keep in mind, however, that there are different factors to consider when installing solar panels on a flat roof, such as the type of roofing and nearby buildings.
+However, remember that there are different factors to consider when installing solar panels on a flat roof, such as the type of roofing and nearby buildings.

-This post explores the reasons why someone would want to install solar panels on a flat roof and the factors that influence installing solar panels on flat roofs.
+This post explores why someone would want to install solar panels on a flat roof and the factors that influence installing solar panels on flat roofs.

 Why Install Solar Panels on a Flat Roof